zipnosis/visit-api-contract/README.md

 The below establishes a contract for a general purpose API supporting "interview"-like workflows where the user is presented with a series of prompts.

-## GET /interview/:id/action
+## GET /api/v1/visits/:id/interaction
-Current state of the interview may always be retrieved by `GET /interview/:id/action`
+Current state of the visit may always be retrieved by `GET /api/v1/visits/:id/interaction`

 Response body will always be a JSON object.
 Example: